 Whether you’re a player or a staffer, below are some things to consider during your roleplaying adventures, even if you don’t intend to engage in erotic roleplay yourself.

 I don’t bring these things to your attention to scare you.
 Rather, my intention is to make sure that you’re informed.

 Text-based games with adult themes (such as war, sex, or violence) will often require players to be at least 18 years of age in order to play.

-However, there is no easy, straightforward way for staff to enforce an age limit.
+However, for most of these games, there is no easy, straightforward way for staff to enforce an age limit.